matter-labs/zinc/docs/src/language/01-design.md

  must be made explicit to the developers.
 An example is the requirement to explicitly specify the loop range with constants.

-These goals led to the following decisions:
+The above mentioned goals led to the following decisions in the language design:

 - **Functional programming**.
 The langauge should have first-class support for functional programming principles, such as immutability and minimizing side-effects.
 - **Rustiness**.
 The language shall follow rust syntax and philosophy as closely as possible.
 It should be a subset of rust whenever possible.
-- **Divergence from Rust**.
+- **Divergence from Rust**:
   - **Types**.
 Obviously we need to adapt the type system to be efficiently representable in finite fields, which are the basic building block of R1CS.
   - **References and ownership**.
 Memory management is very different in R1CS circuits compared to the von Neumann architecture.
-The decision is to pass everything "by value" by default without moving ownership (see the developer guide for explanation).
+Also, since R1CS does not imply parallel programming patterns, a lot of elements of the Rust design would be unnecessary and redundant.
+The decision is to pass all variables "by value" by default without moving ownership (see the developer guide for explanation).
   - **`for-while` loops**.
 Combining `for` and `while` loops allows nicer syntax without hiding the fact that the `for-while` loop has a fixed number of iterations.